Scheme (programming language)

 Scheme is a dialect of the Lisp family of programming languages.
-Scheme was created during the 1970s at the MIT AI Lab and released by its developers, Guy L. Steele and Gerald Jay Sussman, via a series of memos now known as the Lambda Papers.
+Scheme was created during the 1970s at the MIT Computer Science and Artificial Intelligence Laboratory (MIT CSAIL) and released by its developers, Guy L. Steele and Gerald Jay Sussman, via a series of memos now known as the Lambda Papers.
 It was the first dialect of Lisp to choose lexical scope and the first to require implementations to perform tail-call optimization, giving stronger support for functional programming and associated techniques such as recursive algorithms.
 It was also one of the first programming languages to support first-class continuations.
 It had a significant influence on the effort that led to the development of Common Lisp.

-The Scheme language is standardized in the official IEEE standard and a de facto standard called the Revised Report on the Algorithmic Language Scheme (RnRS).
+The Scheme language is standardized in the official Institute of Electrical and Electronics Engineers (IEEE) standard and a de facto standard called the Revised Report on the Algorithmic Language Scheme (RnRS).
 A widely implemented standard is R5RS (1998).
 The most recently ratified standard of Scheme is "R7RS-small" (2013).
 The more expansive and modular R6RS was ratified in 2007.
 Both trace their descent from R5RS; the timeline below reflects the chronological order of ratification.